 - Floor $25/resident

 There are no on-campus storage options (with the exception of international students and those whose permanent address is 1,000 miles or more from the College).
 All residences are used over the summer by summer conference groups or for summer students or are maintained (cleaned or renovated) by Facilities.
 Items may not be left in residences.
-Those qualifying for on-campus storage options must submit an application no later than Friday, May 14.
+Those qualifying for on-campus storage options must submit an applicationno later than Monday, May 9.
 Students not meeting the criteria for on-campus storage may wish to contact one of the local area storage facilities to rent a storage space at their own cost.
 Hood College is not responsible for any items placed in storage on campus or at other facilities.
 You are encouraged to take home items of value.

 Remember to keep your door locked at all times.
 When packing and moving out, do not leave their room or belongings unattended.
 There will be many people on campus during the last few weeks of the semester.
 Students' safety and that of their belongings deserve special attention.
 Many campuses see an increase in theft during this period of transition.
 Remember to not let others into the building without proper access.
 Report potentially suspicious activity to Campus Safety and Security by calling 301-696-3548.